There’s a lot to consider when you’re choosing a domain name.

 What Is A Domain Name?

-In plain English, a domain name is the text that a user types into a browser window to reach a particular website.
+A domain name is the text that a user types into a browser window to reach a particular website.
 For instance, the domain name for Google is ‘google.com’.

 A domain name is a one-of-a-kind signature for your website and this is the text that people type into website browsers to find your website.

 Put differently, it is the name for your website that is included in your website address, for example, the name that goes after www.

 And if you choose to create an email address with your domain name, it will be the name that goes after the @ sign.

 There are also many different domain types to choose from.
 Let’s dive into these next.

 Generic Top-level Domains (gTLD)